 If the seller has forgotten their secure code they can simply click on ‘Request here’ and a new the code will be emailed to them.

 The MicroJobEngine marketplace WordPress theme is ambitious, to say the least.

 It performs on so many levels, be it from an aesthetic point of view, buyer/seller customer journey and more.

 Like I said it’s very ambitious and for those looking to set up a niche micro job site, it’s pretty killer.

 Say what?
 Surely not?

-Like everything there is a however to the positive side of things.
-Namely there is no specific blog template page.
+Like everything, there is a however on the positive side of things.
+Namely, there is no specific blog template page.
 Weird huh?